akkartik/mu/Readme.md

 `mu.arc.t.html` and http://akkartik.github.io/mu.

 You might also want to peek in the `.traces` directory, which automatically includes logs for each test showing you just how it ran on my machine.
-If mu eventually gets complex enough that you have trouble running examples, these logs might help figure out if my system is somehow different from yours or if I've just been insufficiently diligent and my documentation is out of date.
+If Mu eventually gets complex enough that you have trouble running examples, these logs might help figure out if my system is somehow different from yours or if I've just been insufficiently diligent and my documentation is out of date.

-The immediate goal of mu is to build up towards an environment for parsing and visualizing these traces in a hierarchical manner, and to easily turn traces into reproducible tests by flagging inputs entering the log and outputs leaving it.
+The immediate goal of Mu is to build up towards an environment for parsing and visualizing these traces in a hierarchical manner, and to easily turn traces into reproducible tests by flagging inputs entering the log and outputs leaving it.
 The former will have to be faked in, and the latter will want to